Skip to main content

 Hughes AK, Woodward AT, Fritz MC, Reeves MJ.
 Improving stroke transitions: Development and implementation of a social work case management intervention.
 Soc Work Health Care.
 2018 Feb;57(2):95-108.

-Sex differences in stroke outcomes:
+Sex differences in stroke care and outcomes:

 Gargano J, Reeves MJ.
 Sex differences in Stroke Recovery and Stroke-Specific Quality of Life: Results from a Statewide Stroke Registry.
 Stroke 2007; 38:2541-48.